 My step-father, Capt.
 Allen C. Brady (USN-Ret, pictured above, seated, with Bishop Mack Stokes), is a 30-year Navy Veteran, and has spent his life strategically placed inside of what is easily called a living, breathing American History textbook.
 He’s a real life Forrest Gump.
 Read more

 The following is a true story, told to me by Captain Allen C. Brady, USN-Retired, who served in the US Navy from 1951 – 1979 and was a prisoner of war in Hanoi for over six years.
-His memoir Where Do We Get Such Men? is in the works right now!
-Look for it in the Fall of 2018.
+His memoir Witness to the American Century is in the works right now!
+Look for it in January 2019!

 Happy Veteran’s Day to all who have served this great nation.
 Read more